lauranemarco/lauranemarco.github.io/_projects/1_project.md

 * Proving the security of the P2PKH transform using these security notions.
 * Giving a similar transform that hides the public key for the threshold setting.

-We checked the 1st box : The classical security is captured by the well-known notion of *existential unforgeability under chosen-message attack* (EUF-CMA).
-We define a new notion of *zero-time quantum unforgeability* (0-QEUF) for both the one-signer and threshold setting, that captures the fact that the key-pairs are used only once.
+We achieved the first goal.
+The classical security is captured by the well-known notion of *existential unforgeability under chosen-message attack* (EUF-CMA).
+The quantum security is captured by the notion of *existential forgery under key-only attack* by considering a quantum adevrsary for both the one-signer and threshold setting.
+This notion of security is enough in the setting where key-pairs are used only once.

-We also checked the 2nd box, with a catch: P2PKH EUF-CMA security can't be proven under 2nd pre-image resistance of the hash function, but requires the stronger notion of *collision resistance*...
+We checked the 2nd box, with a catch: P2PKH EUF-CMA security can't be proven under 2nd pre-image resistance of the hash function, but requires the stronger notion of *collision resistance*...

-This led us to check the 3rd box, in a slightly different way.
-Indeed, instead of extending the P2PKH transform to a threshold setting, we provide a new transform, based on uniform random masking, whose security only requires 2nd pre-image resistance for the hash function used.
+This leds us to the 3rd point.
+Instead of extending the P2PKH transform to a threshold setting, we provide a new transform, based on uniform random masking, whose security only requires 2nd pre-image resistance for the hash function used.
 We also give an extension this transform to the threshold setting in two possible ways.
 The 1st one requires only a standard multi-party computation protocol for key generation without any multi-party hash function evaluation (which is usually a huge performance bottleneck), at the cost of an increase in public-key and signature size that is linear in the number of participants.
 The 2nd one provides a transform with constant public-key and signature size, but does require one multi-party hash function evaluation.

-Additionally we checked another box (that wasn't even present in the beginning) by constructing and proving the security of a delayed signature scheme that enables practical usage of our signature primitives in a distributed ledger environment.
+Additionally we constructed and proved the security of a delayed signature scheme that enables practical usage of our signature primitives in a distributed ledger environment.

 You can find below the abstract of the paper.
 Contact me if you would like to read the full paper.